cryptonote-social/csminer/linux/README.txt

-csminer v0.0.8
+csminer v0.0.8 (Linux/Gnome version)

 SYNOPSIS

 csminer from https://cryptonote.social is an easy-to-use CPU miner for Monero intended to provide "set it and forget it" mining for your existing laptop and desktop machines.
-By default, csminer mines with a single thread, and only when your screen is locked.
+By default, csminer mines with a single thread, and only when Gnome dims the screen.
 It can be configured to always mine or mine with more threads using the options described below.
-If you don't specify a username, csminer will mine on behalf of the Monero project (https://donate.getmonero.org) with earnings going directly to its wallet:

-888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H

 USAGE